American Basketball Association: History

+Eventually, an array of investors were lined up in several cities: James Ackerman & Art Kim in Anaheim, Arthur J. Brown in New York (plans fell through to play in the area), the DeVoe family in Indiana, Gabe Rubin in Pittsburgh, T. C. Morrow in Houston, Mamie and Joe Gregory in Kentucky (after the franchise was first founded by Regan), Ken Davidson in Oakland, Charlie Smither (among others) in New Orleans, Robert Folsom in Dallas, Bill Ringsby in Denver, and Larry Shields in Minnesota.
+Another investor, in Milwaukee, was initially setup to join the original eleven cities, but that team never materialized for some unknown reason (most likely due to the later creation of the Milwaukee Bucks in the NBA).
+Mikan agreed to be commissioner and spearheaded the use of a red-white-blue ball to go along with the three-point play.
+In the press conference on February 2, he stated that while they did not plan to raid the NBA for players, they would invite anyone with no contractual obligations to join and aspired to be a competitor to the league akin to General Motors competing with Ford.
+It was Mikan who elected to let players such as Brown, Hawkins, Moe, Tony Jackson, and Charlie Williams play in the league, stating years later in Loose Balls that having investigated their situation of being falsely implicated in gambling, each deserved a second chance in his eyes, a decision that Mikan never regretted.

 The ABA was conceived at a time stretching from 1960 through the mid-1970s when numerous upstart leagues were challenging, with varying degrees of success, the established major professional sports leagues in the United States.
-Basketball was seen as particularly vulnerable to a challenge; its major league, the National Basketball Association, was the youngest of the Big Four major leagues, having only played 21 seasons to that point, and was still fending off contemporary challenging leagues (it had been less than five years since the American Basketball League (ABL) shut down).
+Basketball was seen as particularly vulnerable to a challenge; its major league, the NBA, was the youngest of the Big Four major leagues, having only played 21 seasons to that point, and was still fending off contemporary challenging leagues (it had been less than five years since the ABL shut down); the league, often considered third or fourth in coverage when compared to baseball or football, had just 12 teams at the time the ABA was founded.
 According to one of the owners of the Indiana Pacers, its goal was to force a merger with the more established league.
-Potential investors were told that they could get an ABA team for half of what it cost to get an NBA expansion team at the time.
+Potential investors were told that they could get an ABA franchise for half of what it cost to get an NBA expansion franchise at the time.
 When the merger occurred, ABA officials said their investment would more than double.